 The adrenalin was certainly flowing in full measure a week later as Essendon proceeded to annihilate Collingwood by a VFL preliminary final record 133 points.
 Essendon's total of 28.6 (174) represented one of the most astonishing displays of accuracy in front of goal in senior Australian football history.

 For three quarters the 1984 VFL grand final was a tight, torrid affair, with Essendon battling desperately to break the shackles of Hawthorn's vigorous, hard tackling, no-nonsense approach to the game.
-After Kevin Sheedy made a series of inspired positional changes at three quarter time, however, the floodgates opened, and the Bombers piled on 8.6 to 2.1 to win running away, 14.21 (105) to 12.9 (81).
+At the last break Hawthorn held a 23 point lead.
+But during the last quarter Kevin Sheedy made a series of inspired positional changes and the floodgates opened, with the Bombers piling on 9.6 to 2.1 to win running away, 14.21 (105) to 12.9 (81).
 Bill Duckworth, who had been moved by Sheedy from full back to the forward line during the last term, won the Norm Smith Medal for best on ground, while centreman Leon Baker, half forward Glenn Hawker, half back flanker Shane Heard, and back pocket and later centre half forward Paul Weston also shone.

 Twelve months later, Essendon had developed into arguably the most awesome combination in VFL history.
 The 1985 Bombers had everything: pace, skill, aggression, power and height, all reinforced by cohesive teamwork of the highest order.
 After suffering only three defeats during the home and away matches, Essendon proved comfortably superior to Hawthorn in the second semi final (by 40 points), and then thoroughly annihilated the Hawks a fortnight later in the 'big one'.
 Final scores were Essendon 26.14 (170) to Hawthorn 14.8 (92), with the Bombers' winning margin of 78 points being the third biggest in VFL grand final history up to that point.
 Ruckman Simon Madden was named Norm Smith Medallist after a typically commanding all round performance, with others to shine including ruck rover Tim Watson, rover Darren Williams, centreman Leon Baker, and six goal full-forward Paul Salmon, who some had expected to be left out of the side after a mediocre showing in the second semi final.